MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/03-Connector-actions/01-create-connector-action.md

 ## Objective

-You'll use the SharePoint - list folder connector to retrieve a list of files from a Products folder that contains product support files.
+You'll use the SharePoint - List folder connector to retrieve a list of files from a Products folder that contains product support files.

 ## Before you start